 However, most falls can be prevented through practical lifestyle adjustments and participation in evidence-based falls prevention programs.
 Explore the information below to learn how you can prevent falls.

-NEW!
 Falls Prevention Conversation Guide for Caregivers

 As a caregiver, you have the power to reduce your loved one’s risk of falling, and your own fall risk as well.
 Download this guide to learn about fall risk factors and develop a falls prevention action plan.